 Academic Diploma and Associate Degree Progression

-At Southern Cross University, one year diploma or two-year associate degrees with the SCU College or Schools lead to professional careers in accounting; business; information technology; tourism and hospitality; health; science; engineering; law and arts.
+At Southern Cross University, one year diploma or two-year associate degrees with the SCU College or Faculty lead to professional careers in accounting; business; information technology; tourism and hospitality; health; science; engineering; law and arts.

 Southern Cross Diploma/Associate Degree paths provide: